osztenkurden/CS-GO-Observer-Custom-HUD/README.md

 # CS:GO Observer Custom HUD

-Shout-out to [RedSparr0w](https://github.com/RedSparr0w) for base code and idea!
+Shout-out to [RedSparr0w](https://github.com/RedSparr0w) for his base code and original idea!
 You are the best, man.

 ## How does it work?
 Basically, CS:GO is streaming data to local app-server, that transformes data and then load it to local webpage.